not-blue/Sandstone-Recycling/README.md

 - Chiseled sandstone blocks
 - Chiseled red sandstone blocks

-### Recycles to sandstone
+### Recycles to sandstone or red sandstone
-- Sandstone stairs
+- Sandstone and red sandstone stairs
-- Red sandstone stairs
+- Sandstone and red sandstone slabs slabs (place slabs next to each other in crafting grid)

-### Recycles to smooth sandstone
+### Recycles to smooth sandstone or red sandstone
 - Smooth sandstone slabs, stairs
 - Smooth red sandstone slabs, stairs